aangit/Theatre-show-purchasing-program/README.md

 In the interactive interface, there are as well other methods which are being used for implementing the employee menu and guest menu.

-You will notice as well that in the method create_show_from_input, where the shows were actually created without an input from a user, but it was implemented for the testing purposes.
+You will notice as well that in the method `create_show_from_input`, where the shows were actually created without an input from a user, but it was implemented for the testing purposes.